jprusik/mini-ticker/README.md

 # Mini Ticker

 This project is a purpose-built solution for retrieving and displaying various information that is important to the author.

-Also, it has actions that can be triggered by a button press of NFC/RFID card/tag scan.
+Additionally, it has configured interfaces (button presses, NFC/RFID card/tag scan) which can trigger arbitrary actions (e.g. send magic packet).
 It aims to have a small footprint, with minimal maintenance.

 The code provided here is based on examples[^1][^2] from the [pi-rc522](https://github.com/ondryaso/pi-rc522) and [adafruit-circuitpython-ssd1306](https://github.com/adafruit/Adafruit_CircuitPython_SSD1306) projects.